Heads up... You're reading this book for free, with parts of this chapter shown beyond this point astext.

 Installing on macOS

 There are a few ways to install Git on macOS.
-There is a standalone installer for Git, but it’s unfortunately quite out of date and isn’t recommended anymore.
-Installing GitHub Desktop will set up Git for you.
+There is a standalone installer available for Git, which installs Git through a GUI interface.
+Also, installing GitHub Desktop will automatically set up Git for you.
 However, the two recommended methods for maximum control are to either install with Xcode’s command-line tools or use the Homebrew package manager to install Git on your system.
+Iterating again, that the book uses version 2.32.0, but anything above that should be just fine.

 Installing Xcode’s command-line tools